DaviReis136/SQL---Acting-as-a-Data-Scientist-in-the-USDA---Data-Science/README.md

 # Resume

 In this Capstone Project, I assume the role of a Data Scientist at the`USDA (United States Department of Agriculture)`.
-My responsibility is to <ins>analyze agricultural production data</ins> and <ins>provide insights that support decision-making</ins> across multiple departments.
+My responsibility is to <ins>analyze agricultural productions data</ins> and <ins>provide insights that support decision-making</ins> across multiple departments.

 The USDA maintains several datasets, including milk production, cheese production, coffee production, honey production, yogurt production, and a state reference table containing state names and ANSI codes.
-Using <ins>SQL</ins>, I answer business questions from managers and stakeholders by <ins>extracting, analyzing, prediction and interpreting data</ins>.
+Using <ins>SQL</ins>, I answer business questions from managers and stakeholders by <ins>extracting, analyzing, predictions and interpreting data</ins>.

 Throughout this project, I received the following requests: